Lafetz/quest-micro/README.md

 # QUEST-MICRO

-Go microservice, organized in a monorepo structure using gRPC to facilitate interactions between services.The system is designed to demonstrate how these technologies can be integrated to build a scalable and efficient distributed architecture.
+Go microservice, organized in a monorepo structure using gRPC to facilitate interactions between services.The medieval themed system is designed to demonstrate how these technologies can be integrated to build a scalable and efficient distributed architecture.

 ## Diagram